 Every driver should be aware of, and know how, to exercise their rights.
 If you’re looking for qualified and experienced driving instructors in Houston, look no further than Champions Driving School.
 Our certified instructors offer quality driving lessons for adults and teens in Texas.

-Our services are authorized by the DPS and third-party skills testing TPST.
-Sign up with us for a driver’s education in-person and online, so you can hit the road with confidence.
+Our facility is approved as a DPS-Authorized Road Test for a third-party skills testing (aka TPST).
+Sign up with us for a driver’s education in-person OR online, so you can hit the road with confidence.
 Contact us for more information.